SHRUTI-BARUA/DRONE_OBJECT_DETECTION/README.md

-#Drone Object Detection System
+🚀 Drone Object Detection System
 📌 Overview

 This project implements a real-time drone surveillance system using YOLOv8, OpenCV, and DeepSORT.
-It detects, tracks, and analyzes objects from a live camera feed, simulating core functionalities used in defense-grade UAV systems.
+It detects, tracks, and analyzes objects from a live camera feed, simulating functionalities used in defense-grade UAV systems.

 ✨ Key Features
 🎯 Real-time Object Detection (YOLOv8)